 To make these barfis more decadent, they are topped up with some dried fruits or nuts like almonds, pistachios & cashews.
 I have also added some saffron(kesar) to give them lovely golden colour and decorated with edible silver leaf (varak) to make them perfect for the upcoming Diwali season.

 Adding saffron is optional in this barfi recipe.
+If you don’t have saffron, you can skip it or add 2-3 drops of yellow food colour.
 You can use any nuts of your choice, dried rose petals or saffron strands to decorate them.

 Powdered sugar is used in making these milk powder barfi.
-You can use store bought or grind the regular granulated sugar which we use at home till it is powdered completely.
+You can use store bought powdered sugar or grind the regular granulated sugar which we use at home till it is powdered completely.

 The important thing to keep in mind while preparing this barfi sweet is to make sure that you always cook the mixture on medium-low flame as it can burn really quickly if the vessel gets too hot.
 Also, after doing the ball test (as explained in steps below) do not cook the mixture any further.
 Prolonged cooking changes the structure of sugar which makes the burfi chewy.